Tidal Energy

 The other tidal situation arises during neap tides (minimum) when the gravitational pull of the moon and the sun are against each other, thus cancelling their effects.
 The net result is a smaller pulling action on the sea water creating much smaller differences between the high and low tides thereby producing very weak tides.

 Neap tides occur during the quarter moon phase.
 Then spring tides and neap tides produce different amounts of potential energy in the movement of the sea water level as their effects differ from the regular high and low sea levels and we can use these tidal changes to produce renewable energy.
-So we can say that the tides are turning for alternative energy.
+Then we can say that the tides are turning for alternative energy.

-The time taken for a tidal cycle to happen is about 12 hours and 24 minutes (called the “diurnal cycle”) between two consecutive high tides allowing Oceanographers and Meteorologist to accurately predict the ebb and flow of the tides around the oceans many years in advance.
+The time taken for a tidal cycle to happen is about 12 hours and 24 minutes (called the “diurnal cycle”) between two consecutive high tides allowing Oceanographers and Meteorologist to accurately predict the ebb and flow of the water around the oceans many years in advance.

 Therefore Tidal Energy can be considered as a renewable energy source as the oceans energy is replenished by the sun as well as through tidal influences of the moon and suns gravitational forces.